 Aboriginal community structure plans

 Aboriginal community structure plans contain the framework for land-use planning and development considerations in South Australia's Aboriginal communities.
 They provide each community and the land-holding authority with a guide to future growth and development, particularly housing, infrastructure and other integrated development by communities and state government agencies.
-The plans also guide the assessment of development proposals by the Development Assessment Commission (DAC).
+The plans also guide the assessment of development proposals by the State Commission Assessment Panel (SCAP).

 Anangu Pitjantjatjara Yankunytjatjara Lands community structure plans